Explains how to install, import, and use PowerShell modules.

 A command is replaced when you cannot run it because it has been overwritten by a command with the same name.
 Even when you remove the module that caused the conflict, you cannot run a replaced command unless you restart the session.

 Import-Module might add commands that hide and replace commands in the

 current session.
-Also, commands in your session can hide commands that
+Also, commands in your session can hide commands that the

 To detect name conflicts, use the All parameter of the